nieslanik/user_profiles/README.md

 Our project provide Rest api for Book entity.

-Rest api provide this functions: getAll() getBook() createBook() changeBookState()
+Rest api provide this functions:
+ - getAll()
+ - getBook()
+ - createBook()
+ - changeBookState()

 ## How to use these functions:

-getAll()
+getAll():
 Available on address: http://localhost:8080/pa165/rest/books as GET request.
 You can use this curl: curl -X GET http://localhost:8080/pa165/rest/books

-getBook()
+getBook():
-Available on address: http://localhost:8080/pa165/rest/books/{number of book} as GET request.
+Available on address: http://localhost:8080/pa165/rest/books/{id of book} as GET request.
 You can use this curl: curl -X http://localhost:8080/pa165/rest/books/1

-createBook()
+createBook():
 Available on address: http://localhost:8080/pa165/rest/books as POST request.
-You can use this curl: curl -X POST
+You can use this curl: curl -X POST -i -H "Content-Type: application/json" --data '{"name":"name","authorName":"author","isbn":"196L","collectionIds":[1,2,3]}' http://localhost:8080/pa165/rest/books

-changeBookState()
+changeBookState():
-Available on address: http://localhost:8080/pa165/rest/books as PUT request.
+Available on address: http://localhost:8080/pa165/rest/books/{id of book}/state as PUT request.
-You can use this curl: curl -x PUT -i -H "Content-Type: application/json" --data '{"value":"4500","currency":"CZK"}' http://localhost:8080/eshop-rest/products/4
+You can use this curl: curl -x PUT -i -H "Content-Type: application/json" --data '{"state":"New"}' http://localhost:8080/pa165/rest/books/1/state

+deleteBook():
+Available on address: http://localhost:8080/pa165/rest/books/{id of book} as DELETE request.
+You can use this curl: curl -i -X DELETE http://localhost:8080/pa165/rest/books/1